D3vYuan/cloud-data-cortex-framework-lessons/README.md

 #### Data

-Base on the following diagram, the forecasted data will be store in the respective tables
+Base on the following diagram, the forecast will utilize data from the respective tables:
 - `PromotionCalendar`
 - `DemandPlan`
 - `AugmentedDemandPlan`